 TR4W can record the contest activity using audio input to the sound card from the radio.
-This recording is done using a compressed audio format, MP3. and the files are saved with the extent .mp3.
+This recording is done using a compressed audio format, MP3, and the files are saved with the extent .mp3.

 The recording function is based on the use of the .dll library routine 'lame_enc.dll'.
 This library should be located in the TR4W folder or in the Windows \ System32 folder.
-This .dll Library can be downloaded at: http://tr4w.com/otherfiles.
+This .dll Library can be downloaded from http://tr4w.com/otherfiles.
+Save the file in the TR4W directory.

 You must provide the interface between the radio and the sound card.
-There are some commercial units that are available and you can use the UU2JJ interface shown in the Appendix references if you wish to build you own.
+There are some commercial units that are available and you can use the UU2JJ interface shown in the Appendix references if you wish to build your own.
+The basic job of the interface is to eliminate ground loops that would cause hum and to match the impedances of audio output from the radio to the impedance of the audio input to the sound card in the computer.
+You may also wish to adjust the audio level between the output and input in the interface circuit.

-In extreme cases, you may be able to connect the audio output of the transceiver directly to the input of your sound card.
-In general you should anticipate that you will want to adjust the signal levels and impedances using transformers and potentiometers to reduce hum and avoid over driving or under driving the sound card audio input.
+In special [fortunate] cases, you may be able to connect the audio output of the transceiver directly to the input of your sound card.
+But in general you should anticipate that you will want to adjust the signal levels and impedances using transformers and potentiometers to avoid over driving or under driving the sound card audio input and reduce hum.

-To start recording use the Main Window menu WINDOWS => MP3 Recorder or press <Shift+Ctrl+0>.
+To start recording use the Main Window menu WINDOWS and select MP3 Recorder or press the hot key combination <Shift+Ctrl+0>.
 That will bring up the MP3 Recorder window

-Window MP3 Recorder contains the following elements:
+This window shows the following elements: